marymar/boomerang-logo/README.md

 # The Boomerang Logo

-Some weeks ago we at eSailors set up a new team in our Area where I am part of.
+Some weeks ago we set up a new team in our area where I am part of.
-We named us 'Team Boomerang' because we our team takes over the responsible of customer retention.
+We named us 'Team Boomerang' because our team took over the responsible of customer retention.

-I thought we should come up with an logo too and so I spent my spare time drawing an idea first on paper and designing it with Adobe's Illustrator.
+I thought we should come up with a logo too and so I spent my spare time drawing an idea first on paper and designing it with Adobe's Illustrator.

-I actually worked the last time with Illustrator during my study time - 20 years ago.
-What a long time..?!
+I actually worked the last time with Illustrator during my study time sometime in 2000.
+...A long time ago..?!

 So, here you can find the outcome.